 At ILS, we have a state-of-the-art rescue system that, when you make an emergency call, geolocates the broken lift and the closest technicians.
 Our customer service centre coordinates the rescue and provides the necessary information.

 We have specially trained personnel and our mobility systems are the most advanced.
-Thanks to all of this, ILS guarantees a rescue time of less than 30 minutes, the fastest in the sector.
-We track rescue times internally every day to guarantee this commitment.
+Thanks to all of this, ILS guarantees the fastest rescue time in the sector.
+We track rescue times internally every day to guarantee this commitment and improve our response times continuosly.

 We know how traumatic it can be to be trapped.
 At ILS, we work to ensure that this experience is over as fast as possible.
 That’s why, in an effort to improve, the day after the entrapment, we call the person who was trapped and ask them to rate our service.
 Those affected can also fill in an online survey.